joelek/atlas/readme.md

 * Implement index support using legacy RadixTree.
 * Implement search support using legacy RadixTree.
 * Defer decoding of records until record is filtered and ordered.
-* Write unit tests for queries in the databases and transactions modules.